Day 1: September 26

 Supportive communities can take on many forms.
 Presenters will describe how to best support older adults to live independently for as long as possible.

-Moderator: Dr. Wendy Duggleby – Associate Dean of Research & Endowed Nursing Research Chair in Aging and Quality of Life, University of Alberta Faculty of Nursing
+Chair: Wendy Duggleby, PhD, RN, AOCN- Associate Dean of Research & Endowed Nursing Research Chair in Aging and Quality of Life, University of Alberta Faculty of Nursing

 - Volunteer Navigators Connecting, Accessing, Resourcing and Engaging (Nav-CARE) Making a Difference in the Lives of Older Persons with Chronic Illness and Their Communities

-- Dr. Catherine Donnelly – Associate Professor, School of Rehabilitation Therapy, Queen’s University
+- Catherine Donnelly, B.Sc.(OT), MSc, PhD. – Associate Professor, School of Rehabilitation Therapy, Queen’s University

-- Dr. Frances Morton-Chang – Adjunct Faculty Member, Institute for Health Policy Management and Evaluation, University of Toronto
+- Frances Morton-Chang, MHSc, PhD- Adjunct Faculty Member, Institute for Health Policy Management and Evaluation, University of Toronto

 - Seniors’ Campuses – Local Solutions for Broad Spectrum Seniors Care

-- Dr. Eman Hassan – Acting Executive Director & Director, Public Health Initiatives, BC Centre for Palliative Care
+- Eman Hassan, MD.
+MPH- Acting Executive Director & Director, Public Health Initiatives, BC Centre for Palliative Care

 - Compassionate Communities in British Columbia: An innovative social palliative care model